A Provençal Château With Picasso Frescos Near Uzès, France

 The 20 room chateau offers 8611 square feet of interior space, with several living rooms, a unique dining room, library, 7 bedrooms, and 8 bathrooms.
 The interiors of the property are by renowned Provencal interior designer, Dick Dumas, with a mix of traditional French fabrics throughout, juxtaposed with modern prints, and featuring both antique furnishings and modern artwork.

-The imposing property is accessible through a gorgeous tree-lined drive, and the 4.94 acre property features formal gardens with a central water features and historic garden ornaments, and a park.
-Additional outbuildings and a staff house complete the estate.
+The property is approached by a tree-lined drive and set within 4.94 acres, with formal gardens, a central water feature, additional outbuildings and a staff house completing the estate.

 Château de Castille has been classified as a “Historic Monument” by the French State, in addition to the 5 Picasso frescos.
-A rare opportunity to own a piece of art and history, this property is truly one-of-a-kind.
+This property was last on the market with Uzès Sotheby's International Realty for an undisclosed price, and has since sold.

 All photos belong to the listing agency.